-- 1 package (13.2 ounces) Dreamfields macaroni pasta (or other style pasta; you can also use cauliflower, zucchini noodles, konjac noodles, or spaghetti squash instead)
+- 1 package (13.2 ounces) Dreamfields macaroni pasta (or riced cauliflower, zucchini noodles, konjac noodles, or spaghetti squash)

-- 1 cup 1% or 2% small curd cottage cheese
+- 1 cup 1% small curd cottage cheese

-- 1 cup regular or low fat sour cream
+- 1 cup sour cream (I like regular Daisy brand)

 - ¾ cup almond milk or cashew milk